NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/projects/breakout_val_intro/README.md

 * Identify requirements, use cases, and expectations for validation of NWB files
 * Identify requirements, use cases, and expectations for light-weight introspection of NWB file (via PyNWB)
 * ...

+### Different "levels"/types of validation
+#### NWB Schema validation (currently implemented)

+In principle, any stored by PyNWB/MatNWB file should pass this stage of validation

+#### User input "best practices"
+Validate toward "best practices". [nwb-inspector](???)
+ATM is the implementation for some of such:

+* (Ben) how to validate that new (added) neural data (extension) type does not already exist
+* (Ben) if sampling rate is constant, appropriate storage should be used
+* (Ben) heuristic to assess if data was stored in correct orientation (long dimension - time)
+* (Ben) suboptimal coding/representation (using int/float for bool values).
+Lydia brought up a use case that some times additional annotation is needed to annotate "dropped"/"invalid" entries.

+#### "Ontologies" for the fields/values

+Some of those could be addressed by more restricted data types, e.g. ISO datetime duration for "age" or any other "duration".

+#### Data Validation

+Catch obviously (to human curator) eye incorrectly entered/encoded data (e.g. incorrect unit, e.g. V vs mV).
+ATM not possible to encode **range** within NWB schema, to e.g. encode the range.

+Question of the units: SI with multipliers.
+Satra mentioned https://people.csail.mit.edu/jaffer/MIXF/MIXF-10 which is character string encoding for numerical values and units, incorporates SI, etc.

 ### Proposed discussion topics